Last Updated on April 14, 2026 by Luis Cooper

 COROS is the value GPS champ, but it lacks full maps and rich on-watch guidance.

-The 970 is for runners who navigate routes mid-run and want audible prompts, phone calls, and flashlight in one device.
+The 970 is for runners who navigate routes mid-run and want audible prompts, phone calls, and a flashlight in one device.

 Vs Forerunner 570:

-570 gets you AMOLED and strong training at lower cost; the 970 adds sapphire/titanium, flashlight, deeper maps, and better GPS+music life for marathon+ or trail goals.
+570 gets you AMOLED and strong training at a lower cost; the 970 adds sapphire/titanium, flashlight, deeper maps, and better GPS+music life for marathon+ or trail goals.

 Vs Fenix 8: